christophrumpel/christophrumpel.github.io/_posts/2015-05-06-clean-up-your-commits-for-a-pull-request.md

 {% endhighlight startinline %}

  <div class="note"><strong>Note:</strong> It is possible to set a certain
- commit as base too instead of the master branch!</div>
+ commit as base too, instead of the master branch!</div>

 This will open an editor with an overview of the commits (hash and commit message) and some instructions on what you can edit.